LegendsOfLearning/unity-lol-fluency-sdk/README.md

 }
 ```

-The SDK can be given to 3rd party or internal devs creating any game type for the fluency session. ( `ASSESSMENT`, `PRACTICE`, `PLAY` )
+The SDK can be given to 3rd party or internal devs creating any game type for the fluency session. ( `ASSESS`, `ESTABLISH`, `PRACTICE` )
 The game created by the dev could implement all of the game types or any subset.
 The data fed from the fluency game player will dictate what type of game the client should show.